Karthikraja2345/Plant_disease_detector/README.md

   Adjust `self.min_leaf_coverage` to change the required green coverage (default 0.20).
 - **Voice Rate**
   Modify `self.tts.setProperty('rate', 150)` for different speech speed.

-## 📜 License

-Released under the MIT License.
-Free to use and modify for academic or commercial projects.